 Carefully curated chocolate

-In May 2018, Ronnie and I took a 16-day trip around northern Europe.
+In May 2018, Cacaopod and I took a 16-day trip around northern Europe.
 We had several focuses: art, trains, and chocolate!!!
 The last post was about the artisan chocolate scene in Berlin.
 This post is about another curated chocolate collection, this time in Amsterdam.

 After 2 days in Berlin, where we hardly scratched the surface of the art and chocolate scenes, we spent a day on the train to Amsterdam.
 This was our least favorite train ride of the trip — it’s basically a 6-hour commuter route that’s stingy on the AC.